aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

     });
     ```

-This is known as the "polish" notation because the operator comes first, then the two operands (key and value).
+This is known as the ["Polish"](https://en.wikipedia.org/wiki/Polish_notation) notation because the operator comes first, then the two operands (key and value).
 There are several operators available:

 **=~** (%3D%7E)
 : Strings that start with the given value